alex-wenzel/gsea/README.md

 gene_set_x_sample = run_single_sample_gsea(gene_x_sample, gene_sets)
 ```

-Look at `notebook/run_single_sample_gsea.ipynb`.
+Look at `notebook/gsea.ipynb` to learn more.

 ## Development

-If you find a bug or have any trouble, please [submit an issue](https://github.com/KwatME/gsea/issues) and I'll take care of it.
+If you find a bug or have any trouble, please [submit an issue](https://github.com/KwatME/gsea/issues) and we'll take care of it.